Almaghasilah/Locker/README.md

 Locker is a personal project developed during undergraduate studies.
 The project is made of hardware components such as: keypad, LCD and stepper motor.
-The programming scripts were developed on Arduino, which communicates with the peripheral such as keypad, LCD and stepper motor.
+The programming scripts were developed on Arduino, which communicates with the peripherals such as keypad, LCD and stepper motor.